These Party-Friendly Mini Pizza Bites are so cute and easy to throw together – all you need is pizza dough. Try pesto, deluxe or margherita flavour.

 I have to say that one big flaw with my parents' pizza was the fact that we were using English muffins.
 If they weren't toasted beforehand, they would get all soggy and mushy, or they would become too crisp and just be too far from what a pizza crust should be.
 In fact, whenever I make a pizza with anything but a traditional dough, I always feel like I'm compromising in some way or another.
 I have pizzas on pitas during the week when I need a quick dinner, but a pita just doesn't mimic a crunchy, crisp crust.

-This is where the pizza dough comes in.
-Nathalie suggested I try a cookie cutter on the pizza dough and my life literally changed.
+This is where the pizza dough comes in, and using a round cookie cutter.
 The result was small, equally sized pizzas, with the same crunch and flavour as a traditional pizza.
 We've discovered that the best way to make pizza in the oven is to heat the oven as high as possible (around 500 degrees), and heat the pizza stone up in the oven with the pizza so that you end up with a crisp, pizzeria-style pizza crust that is crunchy and fresh tasting.